rstudio/keras3/man-src/layer_conv_1d/3-rendered.md

 @param filters int, the dimension of the output space (the number of filters
     in the convolution).
-@param kernel_size int or tuple/list of 1 integer, specifying the size of the
+@param kernel_size int or list of 1 integer, specifying the size of the
     convolution window.
-@param strides int or tuple/list of 1 integer, specifying the stride length
+@param strides int or list of 1 integer, specifying the stride length
     of the convolution. `strides > 1` is incompatible with `dilation_rate > 1`.
 @param padding string, `"valid"`, `"same"` or `"causal"`(case-insensitive).